Smartphone Presence Reduces Our Brain Capacity, Study Finds

 This is an interesting discovery for smartphone users, as a recent research reveals that our brain capacity declines substantially when our smartphone is near.
 The research also finds that such things happen even when the smartphone is turned off.

 We have become too dependent on our gadgets, we can’t live one minute away from our smartphone.
 However, this can seriously affect our brain capacity, according to a recent research from the University of Texas at Austin.
-A research from the assistant professor at the McCombs School of Business, Adrian Ward has discovered that having a smartphone within our reach inhibit our cognitive ability to concentrate and conduct a simple task.
+A research from the assistant professor at the McCombs School of Business, Adrian Ward has discovered that having a smartphone within our reach inhibits our cognitive ability to concentrate and conduct a simple task.

 In his experiment, professor Ward examined around 800 smartphone users and asked them to complete a specific task.
 In one of the experiments, the participants must undertake a test that required full concentration.
 Prior to taking the test, some of the participants were asked to leave their smartphone in other room, while the others were allowed to bring theirs.
 The participants who brought the smartphone inside were instructed to either turn their smartphone off or into silent mode.